hzeller/txtempus/README.md

 GPIO4 and 17 are on the inner row of the Header pin, three pins inwards on the [Raspberry Pi GPIO]-Header.

-You don't GPIO17 and the 560Ω resistor for `MSF` transmission.
+You don't need GPIO17 and the 560Ω resistor for `MSF` transmission, as that works with switching the signal instead of attenuating.

+(If you want to go fancy, you can improve the signal with a 470pF capacitor between GND and where all resistors meet; add a tuned ferrite core antenna etc.)

 Now, wire a loop of wire between the open end of the one 4.7kΩ and ground (which is conveniently located between GPIO4 and GPIO17 and shown above with the black heatshrink).
-Wrap this wire-loop roughly around the antenna of your watch/clock or at least bring in close proximity:
+Bring this wire-loop close to the antenna of your watch/clock.
+In the following image it is wrapped around the antenna, but it is not strictly needed; anything within a few centimeters should work.

 ![](img/watch-wired.jpg)